When Koch Industries needs a study to cast doubt on the benefits of electric vehicles (EVs), where does it turn?

 The study, conducted and published by NERA (National Economic Research Associates) Economic Consulting, was commissioned by Flint Hills Resources, a refinery group and fuels marketing company that also happens to be a wholly owned subsidiary of Koch Industries.

 Predictably, Koch-affiliated and -funded groups are actively promoting the study and calling for Congress to end the tax credit.

 This week, the American Energy Alliance (AEA) issued a press release about the study itself, quoting former Koch Industries lobbyist and current AEA President Thomas Pyle.
 The group also delivered copies of the NERA study to lawmakers on Capitol Hill.

 Meanwhile, The Daily Caller News Foundation shrieked that the study “warns of dire consequences” if the EV tax credits are extended.
 The Daily Caller News Foundation is funded almost entirely by Charles Koch's foundations.

-An op-ed published last week that promoted the NERA study and argued for an EV tax credit phase-out was penned by Phil Kerben, who has worked at one Koch-funded organization after the next throughout his career — Americans for Prosperity, the Cato Institute, and the Club for Growth — and is currently the head of American Commitment.
+An op-ed published last week that promoted the NERA study and argued for an EV tax credit phase-out was penned by Phil Kerpen, who has worked at one Koch-funded organization after the next throughout his career — Americans for Prosperity, the Cato Institute, and the Club for Growth — and is currently the head of American Commitment.

-Pyle and Kerben also both signed onto the latest in a series of letters from a coalition of conservative free-market groups to House leaders, demanding that Congress not lift the cap on EV tax credits, which originally limited the credits to the first 200,000 cars per manufacturer.
+Pyle and Kerpen also both signed onto the latest in a series of letters from a coalition of conservative free-market groups to House leaders, demanding that Congress not lift the cap on EV tax credits, which originally limited the credits to the first 200,000 cars per manufacturer.
 The letter is the second from this coalition in as many months, and at least the third sent by these groups this year.

 The Koch Network's Last Ditch Attempt to Kill the EV Tax Credit